Risks of Complications for Premature Newborns

 Respiratory Distress Syndrome (RDS) causes harsh, irregular breathing and difficulties due to the lack of a specific agent (surfactant) in the lungs that helps prevent the lungs from collapsing.
 Treatment involves one or more of the following: supplemental oxygen (through an oxygen hood), use of a respirator (ventilator), continuous positive airway pressure, endotracheal intubation and in severe cases, doses of surfactant.

 Transient tachypnea is rapid shallow breathing.
 This can occur in both premature babies as well as full term babies.
 Recovery usually takes three days or less.
-Until the newborn has recovered, feedings may be altered and in some cases intravenous feedings may be done.
+Until the newborn has recovered, feedings may be altered, and in some cases intravenous feedings may be done.
 There is usually no other treatment necessary.

 Bronchopulmonary Dysplasia (BPD) occurs when a baby’s lungs have shown evidence of deterioration.
-Unfortunately, when preemies are put on a ventilator (also known as respirators) their lungs are still immature and sometimes can not withstand the constant pressure from the respirator.
+Unfortunately, when preemies are put on a ventilator (also known as respirators) their lungs are still immature and sometimes cannot withstand the constant pressure from the respirator.

 Preemies that have been on a respirator for more than twenty-eight days are at risk of developing BPD.
 Preemies can recover from this condition but some take longer to recover than others.

 Apnea and Bradycardia – Apnea is the absence of breathing.
-In the NICU an alarm will sound if a newborn develops an irregular breathing pattern of intervals of pauses longer than 10-15 seconds.
+In the NICU an alarm will sound if a newborn develops an irregular breathing pattern of pauses longer than 10-15 seconds.
 Bradycardia is the reduction of heart rate.

 An alarm will also sound if the newborn’s heart rate falls below 100 beats per minute.
 Usually a little tap or simple rub on the back helps remind the preemie to breath and also increases the heart rate.